openkfw/TruBudget/helm/cluster/README.md

 - apiSecond - include resources for a second instance of api
 - frontend - include resources for frontend
 - frontendSecond - include resources for a second instance of frontend
-- master - include all of the above
+- main - include all of the above

 ## Env: ENVIRONMENT_TYPE